 The Dashboard shows that while overall, students are performing at a very high level and have maintained their performance since last year, several student groups are two or more performance levels below all students.
-Our students who are homeless are not a statistically significant number, while a small group showed a low status with a significant decline of 48 points in this academic area.
-We know that while this number of students may remain small these are students who may not return in subsequent years, indicating a need for strong programs and frameworks of academic and socioemotional support and intervention.
-Students who are socioeconomically disadvantaged also show a low status, but these students are only 6 points below level three while they have maintained their performance since last year.
+Our students who are homeless are not a statistically significant number, while a small group showed an increase of 7.2 points for a total of 26.5 points below standard in this academic area.
+We know that while this number of students may remain small these are students who may not return in subsequent years, indicating a need for strong programs and frameworks of academic and social emotional support and intervention.
+Students who are socioeconomically disadvantaged also show a low status, but these students are only 2.1 points below level three while they have maintained their performance since last year.
 For these students in this academic area, targeted support and intervention would be beneficial and could impact this group's indicator status for next year.
 Our students with Disabilities also show low performance (orange) in the area of English Language Arts as measured by CAASPP.
-This group is 32.2 points below the necessary level 3, while maintaining their status from 2017, indicating an increased need for intensive interventions in this area to address these performance gaps.
-English Learners comprise 9.61% of total PUSD student population.
-Students with Disabilities who are EL are 2.18% of the total PUSD student population.
-Socioeconomically disadvantaged students make up 8.43% of the total PUSD student population.
-Students with Disabilities who are SED are 1.56% of the total PUSD student population.
-Based on these representations of Students with Disabilities who are also SED and EL services that benefit our unduplicated students will also provide benefit to SWD who are EL and/or SED.
-Several Actions/Services from Goal 3 have been moved to Goal 1 to better align with the District's student academic outcomes.
-These include the Reading English Learner Support Specialists (RESS) who work with students in grades K-5 and provide needed Tier 2 intervention services to students who are identified in need of small group instruction with support of site administration, Intervention Specialists and classroom teachers.
-In addition, additional FTE has been allocated to secondary schools to provide smaller class sizes for EL in emerging and expanded levels of English Language Development, and additional curriculum and resources will be provided using supplemental funding through LCAP.
+This group is 32.5 points below the standard, while maintaining their status from 2017, indicating an increased need for intensive interventions in this area to address these performance gaps.

+Based on these representations of Students with Disabilities who are also SED and EL, services that benefit our unduplicated students will also provide benefit to SWD who are EL and/or SED.